asadbytes/VitalsTracker/README.md

 ## ✨ Key Features

 - **Comprehensive Tracking:**
   - Log your weight, kicks, blood pressure, heart rate and time.
 - **User-Friendly Interface:** Built with Jetpack Compose for a smooth and responsive experience.
 - **Clean Architecture:** Structured for maintainability and scalability, using a layered approach.
 - **Offline Data Storage:** Utilizes Room database for reliable local data storage.
 - **Modern UI:** Implemented with Material3 for a contemporary and consistent design.

 ## 🚀 Technologies Used

 - **Kotlin:** The expressive and concise language for Android development.
 - **Jetpack Compose:** Android's modern toolkit for building native UI.
 - **ViewModel:** Manages UI-related data with lifecycle awareness.
 - **StateFlow:** Reactive streams for managing and observing state changes.
+- **Jetpack compose Navigation:** Modern and latest way of navigation with jetpack compose.
+- **Koin dependency Management:** Management and dependency injection by koin.
 - **Room Persistence Library:** For robust and efficient local data storage.

 ## 🏗️ Clean Architecture

 This project adheres to Clean Architecture principles, ensuring a separation of concerns and maintainability:

 - **Presentation Layer:** Contains UI components, ViewModels, and UI logic.
 - **Data Layer:** Handles data retrieval and storage, including repositories and data sources.

 ## 📂 Project Structure

 ```
 app/
 ├── src/